sanity-io/example-company-website-gatsby-sanity-combo/README.md

 - The Sanity Studio keeps its schemas in `./studio/schemas`.
 We will hot reload the editor when you edit them so just start experimenting.
 [Read more about our schemas here](https://www.sanity.io/docs/content-studio/the-schema).
 - We followed Gatsby conventions and [you can read all about them here](https://www.gatsbyjs.org/tutorial/).
-- If you want Gatsby to not throw errors on missing fields for unpopulated data you need to redeploy the GraphQL API so we can generate schemas – `sanity graphql deploy`
+- If you want Gatsby to not throw errors on missing fields for unpopulated data you need to redeploy the GraphQL API so we can generate schemas – `npm run graphql-deploy`

 ## Deployment